kaewtasp/Test_Change/README.md

 3. When changed script please notify in Issues

-4. All script use JavaScript base of PIXIjs
+4. All script use JavaScript base of PIXIjs "<>" sign is unnecessary

 5. Easier : inherit class XXX_Base